zi-hui/tp/docs/DeveloperGuide.md

    Expected: Recipe's name entries that have the keyword matching `chicken' are listed.

 #### F.11.
 Add a chore
+1. Adds a chore into Kitchen Helper.
+    1. Test case (String deadline): `addchore buy groceries /by Monday 12pm`<br> Expected: The chore is added.
+Entry can be found using `listchore` command.
+    2. Test case (Date deadline): `addchore buy groceries /by 13/04/2020 12:00`<br> Expected: The chore is added.
+Entry can be found using `listchore` command.
+    3. Test case (Incorrect date format): `addchore buy groceries /by 13-04-2020` <br> Expected: Deadline will be a String object type.
+The chore is added.
+Entry can be found using `listchore` command.
+    4. Test case (Invalid format): `addchore buy groceries` <br>  Expected: The chore is not added.
+Entry cannot be found using `listchore` command.
 #### F.12.
 List a chore
+1. List the chores.
+    1. Test case (Empty list): `listchore` <br> Expected: "Your list of chores is currently empty."
+    2. Test case (Non-empty list): `listchore` <br> Expected: All the chore entries displayed.
+    3. Test case (Invalid format): `listchore aa` <br> Expected: "Invalid ListChore command."
+No chore entries displayed.
 #### F.13.
 Delete a chore
+1. Delete a chore from Kitchen Helper.
+    1. Prerequisites: List all the chores using `listchore` command.
+    2. Test case (Index in list): `deletechore 1` <br> The chore is deleted.
+It can be noticed by using the `listchore` command.
+    3. Test case (Index not in list or incorrect format): `deletechore 10` OR `deletechore -1` OR `deletechore buy groceries` <br> Expected: The chore is not deleted.
+It can be noticed by using the `listchore` command.
 #### F.14.
 Search for chore
 1. Search for chores in Kitchen Helper.
    1. Prerequisites: The chore list should not be empty.